foundersandcoders/oauth-workshop/step1.md

 2. Raise an issue on your repo, called "serve Hello World on home route" and commit against this issue.

-3. Clone your repo, `cd` into the directory & create a new node project locally, by running `npm init` to create your `package.json`
+3. Clone your repo & `cd` into the directory.
+Create a new node project locally, by running `npm init` to create your `package.json`

-4. Install `hapi` and `inert`

-5. Create a Hapi server that serves up a 'Hello World' `html` file at `/`
+4. Create a Hapi server that serves up a 'Hello World' `html` file at `/`
+Hints:
+You will need to install `hapi` and `inert`
-Hint: you will need `server.connection`, `server.register`, `server.route` & `server.start`
+Then use `server.connection`, `server.register`, `server.route` & `server.start`

-6. Create a `config.env` file for your project and store your server address in a variable called `BASE_URL`
+5. Create a `config.env` file for your project and store your server address in a variable called `BASE_URL`

 Did you remember to make granular commits to your github repo as you went?
 Did you remember to reference the issue?

-Make sure you push up your changes to github, so that your partner can pull them down onto their local machine.
+Hopefully you're feeling a little warmed up.
+Make sure you push up your changes to github, and then head to [step 2](./step2.md).